Lockheed forms subsidiary to help defense companies adopt AI

 Lockheed said the subsidiary, Astris AI, will also focus on enabling the adoption of AI solutions in some commercial applications.

-The subsidiary will be headed by Lockheed Martin's chief revenue officer Donna O'Donnell, who has previously overseen a team at Xerox covering automation and generative AI.
+The subsidiary will be headed by Astris AI's chief revenue officer, Donna O'Donnell, who has previously overseen a team at Xerox covering automation and generative AI.

 Industry executives say President-elect Donald Trump's planned U.S. government efficiency drive involving Elon Musk could lead to more joint projects between big defense contractors and smaller tech firms in areas such as artificial intelligence, drones and uncrewed submarines.

-Note: (This story has been corrected to say Donna O'Donnell is Astris AI's chief revenue officer, not Lockheed Martin's, in paragraph 5)